nspcast/htotw/content/posts/2015-01-10-episode-76-turning-the-other-cheek.md

 ---
-title: Episode 76 – Turning the Other Cheek
+title: AN 76 – Turning the Other Cheek
 author: Dustin
 type: post
 date: 2015-01-10T21:51:11+00:00